gazhds/Bachelor-Project/meeting_notes.md

    1.5.
 XGBoost reported accuracy of 0.8435 (only on csv data + grey scale histograms + corners detection)

-3. Managed to extract grey-scale histogram and corner detection features from the data and added them to the training data
+2. Managed to extract grey-scale histogram and corner detection features from the data and added them to the training data

-4. Had some problems when applying the masks on top of the images as they used RLE coordinates and it looks not right on the merged image, but I am working on it.
+3. Had some problems when applying the masks on top of the images as they used RLE coordinates and it looks not right on the merged image, but I am working on it.

-5. Plan for next week:
+4. Plan for next week:

    4.1.
 Finish with the masks

    4.2.
 Start with DL models and maybe finish them

+5. Questions:

+   5.1.
+Any ideas how to apply the masks more accurately?

 # Questions and updates for meeting on 03.04.2025